Govindlakhotiya/Nykaa/README.md

 # **Nykaa.com Website Clone**
 Hi reader!✌️

-We are creating this blog to share our experience of our first project as part of construct week at Masai School.
+We are creating this blog to share our experience of our Third project as part of construct week at Masai School.
 The project assigned to our group was a clone of Nykaa.
 Buy cosmetics & beauty products online from Nykaa, the online shopping beauty store.
 Browse makeup, health products & more from top beauty brands.

 Our team consists of 4 people including Me, Rishikesh, Gagan, Akhil TJ.